 There were originally only four solar terms in the Shang dynasty, but during the Han dynasty, the solar year (岁 suì) was further split into 24 solar terms known as 节气 (jié qì).
 These solar terms mark particular astronomical events such as equinoxes, solstices and other natural occurrences such as weather changes to guide farmers.

 The 24 solar terms are as follows:

 |惊蛰||jīngzhé||awakening of insects|

 |立秋||lìqiū||start of autumn|

 |立冬||lìdōng||start of winter|

-Is the Chinese calendar used today?
+Is the Chinese calendar still used to this day?

 The Gregorian calendar—the standard international calendar—is also the official calendar in China and used for all public and business affairs.
 This includes holidays such as Labor Day, Women’s Day, Chinese National Day, and the international New Year.